Vanilla Bean Panna Cotta is not much tougher than making a box of jello, but is so much more elegant, impressive, and delicious!

 Vanilla Bean Panna Cotta

-For this recipe, the silky, egg-free custard that characterizes panna cotta, was thickened with gelatin and flavored with white chocolate and Vanilla Bean Paste.
-Half of the panna cotta was topped with a raspberry sauce and the others with fresh berries and mint.
+For this recipe, the silky, egg-free custard that characterizes panna cotta was thickened with gelatin and flavored with white chocolate and Vanilla Bean Paste.
+Half of this White Chocolate Panna Cotta was topped with a jellled raspberry sauce and the others with fresh berries and mint.
 A veritable hit with the two pickiest members of the household!

 Our family took a holiday to New Zealand over Nick’s college break.
 One of our favorite meals was at a tiny, family-owned restaurant in Rotorua called Leonardo’s.
 We stuffed ourselves silly with bruschetta, lamb, and pasta.

-I’m certain the boys ordered something chocolate for dessert, but it was their raspberry topped panna cotta that caught my attention.
+• I’m certain the boys ordered something chocolate for dessert, but it was this establishment’s raspberry-topped panna cotta that caught my attention.
 I remember my previous attempt being more like jello than custard, and their version was quite the opposite.
+It turned out to be a new favorite dessert!

-Sweet and juicy macerated raspberries spilled across the top of the inverted custard and made for a memorable presentation.
+Sweet and juicy macerated raspberries spilled across the top of the inverted custard we had in New Zealand and made for a memorable presentation.
 I was inspired to make a White Chocolate Panna Cotta.

 How to Make a Panna Cotta Recipe